openshift/enhancements/enhancements/management-workload-partitioning.md

 mutate regular pods.

-Kubelet will be changed so that when the feature is enabled, it advertises a new extended resource of `cpu.workload.openshift.io/{CPU pool}` for each CPU pool defined in the configuration file, representing all of the CPU capacity of the host (not just that CPU pool).
+Kubelet will be changed so that when the feature is enabled, it advertises a new extended resource of `{workload-type}.workload.openshift.io/cores` for each CPU pool defined in the configuration file, representing all of the CPU capacity of the host (not just that CPU pool).

 ### Risks and Mitigations